Clarifai/old-docs/api-guide/annotate/annotations.md

 #### List Annotations by User IDs

 An annotation is created by either a user or a model.
-You can list annotations created by specific user(s).
+You can list annotations created by specific user(s) by provider their user IDs.

 {% tabs %}
 {% tab title="gRPC Python" %}